ben-xo/sslscrobbler/README.md

   SSLScrobbler needs no particular installation, although if it's not already, you might like to install terminal-notifier ("brew install terminal-notifier")

+  There is an app you can download from https://github.com/ben-xo/sslscrobbler/releases

-  SSLScrobbler is best started from the Terminal.
+  SSLScrobbler can also be started from Terminal, and has more options this way.

 * Windows Vista, 7, 8 or 10: